dansmyers/AI/4-Backprop/README.md

 # Assignment 4: Backpropagation

+## You can work with a partner to complete these problems

 ## Overview

 The purpose of this lab is to give you a chance to practice the details of the backpropogation algorithm.
 You'll start by working through the calculations by hand (but only a few examples), then move to a Python implementation.